guptaanu412/example-course-specs/README.md

 - Getting you to write sample exercises early lets DataCamp check that we can support everything you want your students to do.

 We use the design of our introduction to the Unix shell for data scientists as a running example (in italics).

-The steps are laid out in order of increasing detail, but the process itself is always iterative.
+**Note: the steps are described in order of increasing detail, but the process itself is always iterative.
-You will frequently go back to revise earlier work as you learn something from your answer to a later question or realize that your initial plan isn't going to play out the way you first thought.
+You will frequently go back to revise earlier work as you learn something from your answer to a later question or realize that your initial plan isn't going to play out the way you first thought.**

 Please copy [this template](template.md) to `README.md` in the root directory of your course repository and fill it in to design your own course.